semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 ## Suppressing blocking findings or errors

 Most CI providers block pull requests (PRs) or merge requests (MRs) on non-zero exit codes.
-Semgrep exits with a non-zero exit code (exit code 1) when it reports a blocking finding.
-Other non-zero exit codes that also block your PRs and MRs signify an issue in running Semgrep (exit code 2 and above).
+Semgrep exits with a non-zero exit code (exit code 1) when it reports a blocking finding or there is an issue in running Semgrep (exit code 2 and above).
 For more information about specific Semgrep exit codes see [CLI reference](../../cli-reference/#exit-codes).

 Configure the behavior of Semgrep in CI to suppress blocking findings or internal Semgrep errors blocking your pipeline by using the following options in your YAML configuration file: